Ashish110110/MLOps/Project/model_deployment/web-service-mlflow/README.md

    **Command :** mlflow server --backend-store-uri=sqlite:///mlflow.db --default-artifact-root=s3://{bucket-name}/

-Replace {bucket-name} with the name of bucket you created in your AWS account in step 1.
+Replace {bucket-name} with the name of bucket you created in your AWS account earlier.

 For example, if you create a bucket "mlops-zoomcamp-project", the command should look like :